yoctoproject/poky/documentation/test-manual/intro.rst

 This can delete files from :term:`SSTATE_DIR` which would potentially break other builds running in parallel.
 If this is required, :term:`SSTATE_DIR` must be set to an isolated directory.
-Alternatively, you can use the "-f" option with the ``bitbake`` command to "taint" tasks by changing the sstate checksums to ensure sstate cache items will not be reused.
+Alternatively, you can use the ``-f`` option with the ``bitbake`` command to "taint" tasks by changing the sstate checksums to ensure sstate cache items will not be reused.